sui-foundation/sui-move-intro-course/unit-two/lessons/6_capability_design_pattern.md

 ![Teacher Cap](../images/teachercap.png)

-*Question: What was the first object created?*
+*Quiz: What was the first object created?*

 ## Add Additional Teachers or Admins